learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 Rails file structure, and a few important places where we'll be writing the majority of our code as Rails developers.
 This lesson covered a lot of ground at a high level, so don't worry if all the pieces aren't totally clear yet.
-Throughout the rest of the section, we'll dive deeper into each of these pieces that make up a Rails API.
+Throughout the rest of the section, we'll dive deeper into each of the pieces that make up a Rails API.

 ## Resources